Project 2 Notes

 When to re-balance?

-This is where height comes into play. isAVL()
+This is where height comes into play. isAVL() is defined as:

 static class Node<K> implements Location<K> { public boolean isAVL() { int h1, h2; h1 = get_height(left); h2 = get_height(right); return Math.abs(h2 - h1) < 2; } } public class AVLTree<K> extends BinarySearchTree<K> { public boolean isAVL() { if (root == null) return true; else return root.isAVL(); } }